JiaweiXu-code/Joint-Models/README.md

    (22) vector (dbl) - alpha    - direct effects of treatment and baseline convariate on time-to-event endpoint

    (23) vector (dbl) - tpoints  - scheduled time points (years) at which longitudinal outcomes are measured

+   (24) double       - mk       - ratio between standard deviations of random slope and random intercept when used in random effect misspecification

 OUTPUTS: Seed, trial duration, sample size, event total